 All California codes, policies, and guidelines are applicable.
-The use of CMAS does not reduce or relieve state agencies of their responsibility to meet statewide requirements regarding contracting or the procurement of goods or services.
-Most procurement and contract codes, policies, and guidelines are incorporated into CMAS agreements.
-Nonetheless, there is no guarantee that every possible requirement that pertains to all the different and unique State processes has been included.
+The use of CMAS does not relieve state agencies of their responsibility to meet statewide requirements regarding contracting or the procurement of goods or services.
+Most procurement and contract codes, policies, and guidelines are incorporated into CMAS agreements; however, there is no guarantee that every requirement that pertains to all State processes has been included.